pedrohba1/IA-trabalho-1/Readme.md

 ### Testing

-`sudoku` and `task_scheduling` folders have each a Makefile.
-Enter one of these folders and check the Makefile for test script.
-Usually it's `make test`.
+There is a Makefile in root.
+The test scripts are there, one for the sudoku another for the task_scheduling implementation.